What we know and don’t know about Trump’s deal to end the war in Gaza

 The US president broke news of an agreement on his Truth Social platform on Wednesday, saying it would lead to the swift release of hostages and the withdrawal of Israeli forces to an agreed line.

-“This is a GREAT Day for the Arab and Muslim World, Israel, all surrounding Nations, and the United States of America, and we thank the mediators from Qatar, Egypt, and Turkey, who worked with us to make this Historic and Unprecedented Event happen,” Trump wrote.
-“BLESSED ARE THE PEACEMAKERS!”

-Israeli Prime Minister Benjamin Netanyahu will convene a meeting of his security cabinet on Thursday to vote on the agreement.
-Once the agreement is approved, a ceasefire in Gaza will begin, two Israeli officials told CNN.
+However, it is not clear if the Israeli Prime Minister’s Office has given the order to the Israel Defense Forces to cease fire.

+Eyewitnesses reported Israeli airstrikes and artillery shelling in the center of Khan Younis and in Gaza City early Friday morning.
+Footage from a Reuters camera positioned in southern Israel also showed large plumes of smoke seen rising into the air in Gaza on Friday morning.

-With a ceasefire in place, Israeli forces will begin their partial withdrawal from Gaza, expected to take less than 24 hours.
-Following that, Hamas will have 72 hours to release the hostages, the officials added.
+Israel’s partial withdrawal from Gaza is expected to take fewer than 24 hours.
+There will also be a 24-hour window during which petitions objecting to the deal can be submitted to the Israeli High Court.
+Once this objection window closes, Hamas will have 72 hours to release the hostages, two Israeli officials told CNN.

+Another Israeli source said the assumption is that hostages will be released before these 72 hours pass.
+Trump said earlier that they should be released on Monday or Tuesday.

+Under the plan, all the living hostages are set to be released together, without any ceremony.
+The remains of deceased hostages must also be returned during that period.

 Twenty hostages are believed to be alive, with grave concerns for the well-being of two of them.
 A further 28 hostages are deceased.
 CNN previously reported Hamas may not be able to find them all.